 This recommendation is for an informal commitment to collaborate and is not prescriptive about what form that collaboration should take, and so recognises the different contexts housing associations and local authorities are working in and the flexibility they need to work together to end homelessness.

-It is also worth noting that partnership working was key in addressing homelessness and coronavirus4 and was a key part of rehousing rough sleepers.
+It is also worth noting that partnership working was key in addressing homelessness and coronavirus and was a key part of rehousing rough sleepers.
+See also the NICE guidelines on integrated health and social care for people experiencing homelessness.